ndrnmnk/IDC/README.md

 #### Also check TUTORIAL.MD to get install instaructions
 #### And TODO.txt to see future features
-IDC will be a block-based coding app for C++ when done.
-Currently, there's less than 50% coded, but it already features:
+IDC will be a block-based coding app with addons support.
+Currently, it's far from done, but it already features:

-- Low memory usage - initially consuming 150 MB,
-spamming blocks makes it increase very slowly (5 blocks = max.
-1 additional MB consumed)

-- Blocks - everything except converting to code
+- Blocks - everything works except converting to code (addons do this) and layer deletion from dynamic ones

-- Addons - everything except dependencies on other addons done
+- UI - need to restructure textures and sounds as files

 - Options - overall done, but will add new options

-- Backend - after a few adjustments, you can make it compile a C++ project

-- Block selection menu - completely done
+- Block selection menu - done

+- Addons - done

 ### Footage
 <p>